 If you would like to be a Lyft Ryder or Dryver use my referral code when you sign up: 1LYFTFORME

 As of today, I think the more you drive the more you make, but you still make about 10 dollars an hour in my area.
 It is fun, rewarding and addicting.
 It’s nice to have some extra money.
 I do receive a commission from referrals so use my referral code above, please.

 I always wear my Lyft Bandana while driving to blot my blurring eyes because I cry tears when I laugh and cannot always reach a tissue.
-My goal is to paint and give every fellow Lyft Dryver I meet a Lyft Bandana.

 My mind is always thinking about all sorts of things.
 When I catch myself thinking about this and that, I turn my thoughts around and direct them towards God, thus starting a conversation with Him.
 Our conversation may last one or many minutes and always starts with thanks and praises to our most mighty Father.
 When I do this on a moment by moment basis He takes care of everything.
 He said the Holy Spirit would remain with us after He left and would be our comforter.
 I like being comfortable.
 Remember, if there weren’t questions, there wouldn’t be trust.
 Do you have an ear?